 Don’t let a credit repair company ruin your credit.

 If you’re considering using a credit repair company to improve your credit, be aware that there are a lot of unscrupulous credit repair services out there.
 It will also cost you hundreds of dollars for a service that might not actually do you that much good.
 The Simple Dollar has a guide explaining how to tell if a credit repair company is a scam, and we’d suggest reading that thoroughly before signing up with any sites.
 (Beware of any company that claims it can give you a “new credit identity,” because that identity is very likely to be stolen.)

 Even the good credit repair companies are only going to be able to do the same kinds of things you can do on your own, like analyzing your report for errors and starting the dispute process.

 You can improve your credit in the short term, but it’s also important to think long term.

 When you start poking around a credit report site, you’re probably interested in how to get that credit score up as soon as possible.
-There are a lot of ways to improve your credit in the short term, but it’s important to know that your credit is also likely to slowly improve over the long term if you continue to practice good credit habits.
+There are ways to improve your credit score quickly, but it’s important to know that your credit is also likely to slowly improve over the long term if you continue to practice good credit habits.

 There’s also this thing called “aging your credit,” which essentially means that the longer you have a credit account open and in good standing, the more influence it has on your credit score.
-(This is also why people advise you not to close out credit cards after you pay them off.)
-If you have negative items on your credit report, from late payments to bankruptcy, those items will have less influence on your credit score over time and many negative items disappear completely after seven years.
+If you have negative items on your credit report, from late payments to bankruptcy, those items will have less influence on your credit score over time, and many negative items disappear completely after seven years.